gromacs/gromacs/docs/install-guide/index.rst

 You should strive to use the most recent version of your compiler.
-Since we require full C++17 support the minimum compiler versions supported by the GROMACS team are
+Since we require full C++17 support the minimum compiler versions supported by the |Gromacs| team are

 * GNU (gcc/libstdc++) 9
 * LLVM (clang/libc++) 7